Robust high-order low-rank BUG integrators based on explicit Runge--Kutta methods: RK--BUG integrators

-We now extend the BUG integrator to high-order explicit Runge-Kutta methods.
-Let's consider the explicit Runge-Kutta method:
+Given the splitting-free reinterpretation, we now extend the BUG integrator to higher-order explicit Runge--Kutta methods:

-where examples of Butcher tableaux are provided in Appendix \ref{sec:A1}.
-The main idea is to perform one time-step of the BUG integrator at each stage of the Runge-Kutta method.
-To this end, the key point concerns the definition of the augmented bases.
-Consider, for example, the final stage with the initial value ${\mathbf Z}_{k} = {\mathbf Y}_{k}$:
+where $t_{k i} = t_k + c_i h$.
+The main idea is to \typo{apply one BUG step} at each stage of the Runge--Kutta method.
+The only point that requires special care is the construction of the augmented bases.
+For example, consider the projected discrete solution of~\eqref{eq:projected_ode} at the final stage starting from ${\mathbf Y}_k$: